The Best Outdoor Adventures in Bangor

 Are you a bird watcher?
 A good place to take a bird or nature walk is the Fields Pond Audubon Center in Holden.
 There are smooth manicured trails, and in the spring and early summer, red-winged blackbirds and bluebirds sing as bitterns hide in the marsh.
 Maine Audubon has another sanctuary off Essex Street in Bangor called the West Penjajawoc Grasslands.
 This area features a beautiful green field with mowed paths that are easy to traverse, and where you can often find bobolinks in the spring and early summer.
 Hirundo Wildlife Refuge and Sunkhaze Meadows National Wildlife Refuge are two sanctuaries that are home to over 200 different bird species and 45 species of mammals.

-If you’re hoping to see a moose during your visit, consider hiring a registered guide or join a moose safari.
+If you’re hoping to see a moose during your visit, consider hiring a registered guide, Twin Maple Outdoors or NEOC can help with that, or join a moose safari.
 These moose experts know just where and when to take their guests to spot moose.
-The Maine Guide Service offers moose tours year round, and within the entire Maine Highlands Region—a great day trip if you’ve got the time!
+The Maine Guide Service offers moose tours year-round, and within the entire Maine Highlands Region—a great day trip if you’ve got the time!
 While you’re in the Maine outdoors, you are bound to spot some other native wildlife and beautiful views, too.

 There are more than a dozen Maine Snowmobile Association-recognized clubs within The Maine Highlands tourism region.